What a nice message to read! It sure would be nice if everyone joining a Slack channel received such a message!

 In this tutorial you'll learn how to create a Slack app that sends a friendly welcome message, similar to the one at the top of this page, to a user when they join a channel.
 A user in the channel will be able to create the custom message from a form.

-Create a new app with the Slack CLI using the following command:
+Create a blank app with the Slack CLI using the following command:

 A new app folder will be created.
-Shift into that folder in whichever editor you prefer.
-You'll be bouncing between a few folders so we recommend using one that streamlines switching between files.
+Once you have your new project ready to go, change into your project directory.
+You'll be bouncing between a few folders, so we recommend using an editor that streamlines switching between files.

 Welcome to your Slack app!
 There may not be a welcoming message, but do not fret, you can make yourself at home here.
 Slack apps are built around their flexibility; don't be afraid to run wild!